sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

  5. Craft- practical implementation, getting the job done.
  6. Surface-finishing, superficial face of the work-usually this is the easiest part.

+* **Why have you chosen at this particular time to investigate your chosen thesis?**

 **(OPTIONAL) Other comments:**